![]() |

 childhood went without incident.
 Our most clever escape award goes to Miss Gizmo, a 5 year old rescue

-hedgie who reportedly never escaped in her life, even though she’d
+hedgehog who reportedly never escaped in her life, even though she’d

-reported having that kept Gizzy in her place.
+a heartbeat.
 Within 48 hours of moving

 to our home, Gizmo was escaping that cage on a nightly basis.
 I moved

-her to a blow-up wading pool, figuring that would give her room to roam,
+her to a blow-up wading pool, figuring that would give her room to roam

-last week she managed to scale the wading pool and was gone!
+one day she managed to scale the wading pool and was gone!
 I put her

 slightly under the cabinet ledge where I wouldn’t knock it over, and